UBC-DSCI/introduction-to-datascience-python/source/viz.md

 The default label is the name of the column being mapped to `color`.
 Here that would be `landmass_type`;
 however `landmass_type` is not proper English (and so is less readable).
-Thus we use the `title` argument inside `alt.Color` to change that to "Type" Finally, we again use the `configure_axis` function to change the font size.
+Thus we use the `title` argument inside `alt.Color` to change that to "Type".
+Finally, we again use the `configure_axis` function to change the font size.